 I was constantly taking naps and passing out and just wanted to be left alone.
 So it’s basically me and alcohol left after 19 years of drinking, destroying lots of friendships, breaking ties, getting fired from dozens of jobs, going to jail at least four times, getting a DUI and to having a heart attack when I was 32, and having really dark thoughts, almost suicidal, not close, I mean kind of close for someone who’s always optimistic.

 I was very down and out.
-I was 215 pounds.
+I was a whopping 215 pounds.
 A lot of it was just empty beer calories.
-I had a big belly.
+I had a big belly from swelling and liver damage.
 I would have cold sweats, and then I would get really hot, and every morning I was terrified of the day to start.
 I wanted it to just stay dark forever.

 So that was 19 years of drinking.
 It started as an innocent fun thing that made me feel immortal, gave me tingles, made me feel alive, And it turned into that mess that I just described only 19 years later.